windysky/richCluster/README.md

 The user can supply a list of enrichment results, and simply run `cluster()` with certain options to return a `ClusterResult` named list object which is all you need to pass in order to the various visualization functions.

 ## Clustering
-The goal of the RichCluster package is to simplify the workflow of clustering biological terms across multiple enrichment results.
+The goal of the richCluster package is to simplify the workflow of clustering biological terms across multiple enrichment results.

 - For instance, if a user has 3 different enrichment data corresponding to the same mouse at different stages of a disease and wants to directly compare those results side by side.